hessjacob/Quantitative-Macro-Models/README.md

 Agents are infinitely lived and ex-ante identical.
 There are complete markets which allows me to to construct a repersentative household.
 Firms, on the other hand, are heterogenous in their productivity.The economy considered is similar to the neoclassical growth model except for output, which is produced by a large number of establishments subject to idiosyncratic productivity shocks that induce them to expand and contract over time.There is no aggregate uncertainty.Establishments have access to a decreasing returns to scale technology, pay a one-time fixed cost of entry, and a fixed cost of operation every period.

 There is ongoing exogenous and endogenous entry/exit in the steady state.
 Firms may exogenously die with probability lambda every period.
 I include this so that there are large productive firms that might suddenly shut down.
 The timing is as follows.
 At the beginning of every period firms that receive an exit shock leave the market.
 Remaining firms draw their new productivity and endogenously decide whether to continue or shut down.
 Those that continue choose the capital and labor factor demands to maximize profits.
 Meanwhile, there is a mass of potential entrants who draw an intial productivity level and decide whether they should enter the market.
 Before entering they must pay a one-time fixed entry cost.

+**Version 3 -- Firm Dynamics (Hopenhayn 1992) and the Neoclassical Growth Model (firm owns capital)**

+* The code embeds the standard neoclassical growth model into Hopenhayn (1992) and solves for the stationary equilibrium in which there is continuous entry/exit of firms.
+The difference with this and version 2 is that the firm owns the capital stock and makes the investment decision.
+The model is a simplified general equilbrium extension of Clementi and Palazzo (2019).
+I solve the household problem using value function iteration and approximate the stationary joint distribution of firms by fixed point iteration on the law of motion.

+*Detailed Description*.
+This version differs from the version 2 model as follows:
+1) The firm owns the capital stock and makes capital investment decisions.
+I allow for reversible investment (the firm can consume from its capital stock).
+2) There are now two state variables (tfp and capital).

 # Neoclassical Growth (Deterministic and Stochastic)
 - Social planner solution for complete markets.